extremenetworks/E2X/docs/Manual.md

 ## Overview

-The E2X Translator (E2X) is a command line tool to translate the configuration of an Enterasys Operating System (EOS) switch into an equivalent ExtremeXOS Network Operating System (EXOS) switch configuration.
+The E2X Translator (E2X) is a command line tool to translate the configuration of an Enterasys Operating System (EOS, also known as ExtremeEOS) switch into an equivalent ExtremeXOS Network Operating System (EXOS) switch configuration.
 Main intention is to help migrating from Enterasys Networks (now Extreme Networks) SecureStack or similar to Extreme Networks Summit Series switches.

 Translation is based on a *source* and *target* switch.
 Selection of specific switch models determines the input and output configuration